 (Gloucester Township, NJ) – After years of litigation that began for Camden County in 2018, the first of several settlements between pharmaceutical companies, distributors, retailers and the state of New Jersey have been finalized.
 Based on this settlement with the four companies, Johnson & Johnson, which manufactured opioids, and the country’s three largest pharmaceutical distributors – McKesson, Cardinal Health, and AmerisourceBergen, the state of New Jersey is set to receive $641 million.
 Those funds will be funneled down to counties and municipalities to assist in cleaning up the public health crisis created and fomented by these corporations.

-Over the course of the next 20 years, this settlement will pay almost $32 million to Camden County, several municipalities and over 10,000 residents inside the county.
+Over the course of the next 20 years, this settlement will pay almost $32 million to Camden County and several municipalities that have over 10,000 residents.
 This money will be earmarked for treatment, education and harm reduction.
 The Commissioners will be the first in the state to appoint a commission to oversee the funds per the state Attorney General’s directive of this settlement.

 “This settlement is a step in the right direction and brings some level of accountability to the companies that provided the spark that set the fire to one of the largest public health crisis’s in the last 100 years that continues to grow by the day,” said Commissioner Director Louis Cappelli Jr., who also serves as the liaison to the Camden County Addiction Awareness Task Force.
 “These funds will allow us to start properly funding an infrastructure that will assist our community in addressing and intervening with residents that are suffering under the strain of opioid use disorder.
 We are looking at numerous options to assist people with various obstacles, from families struggling making medically assisted treatment more accessible to aiding case managers in our municipal courts.
 Furthermore, we will be investing in new treatment opportunities, so we can improve and enhance our social service providers ability to reach out to those in throes of this insidious disease.
 Today is a bright spot for the counties that have suffered disparately from the flood of opioids into our region.
 Nevertheless, it does nothing to bring back the thousands of poor souls that have been a victim of this crisis over the last 10 years.”